 ”I guess I had lost hope when they lined up for that field goal,” Cincinnati linebacker Reggie Williams said, ”but I couldn’t let my teammates see how I felt.
 I kept hoping the impossible would happen, and it did.”

-”The wind was swirling from right to left, and I just misjudged how hard it was blowing,” said Lohmiller, who had connected on 10 consecutive attempts before the miss.
+”The wind was swirling from right to left, and I just misjudged how hard it was blowing,” said Lohmiller, who had connected on ten consecutive attempts before the miss.

-At 5:26 of the overtime period, Williams was blind-sided by blitzing safety Bernard Bussey.
-He fumbled and David Grant recovered it for Cincinnati at the Redskins’ 17.
+At 5:26 of the overtime, Williams was blind-sided by blitzing safety Bernard Bussey.
+He fumbled, and David Grant recovered it for Cincinnati at the Redskins’ 17.
 Three plays later, Breech kicked the winner.

 With the win, the Bengals clinched a first-round bye.
-What a lot of people fail to remember is they did not clinch the home-field advantage throughout the playoffs until the next day, when the Colts upset the Bills in Indianapolis.
+Many people fail to remember that they did not clinch the home-field advantage throughout the playoffs until the next day when the Colts upset the Bills in Indianapolis.

-The Bengals scored first on a one-yard Ickey Woods run following a Jim Kelly interception.
+Following a Jim Kelly interception, the Bengals scored first on a one-yard Ickey Woods run.
 Kelly answered with four straight completions, including a touchdown pass to Andre Reed to tie the game.
 After Buffalo’s defense held, a promising Bills drive fell short of scoring when Scott Norwood’s 43-yard kick sailed wide left.
 Boomer Esiason led the Bengals into Buffalo territory and then found the end zone to give them a 14-7 lead.
 A Norwood field goal closed the gap to 14-10 at halftime, but that’s as close as it would get.

 The best part of this game may have been the week leading up to it, as Bills head coach Marv Levy cried about how the Bengals’ no-huddle offense should not be legal.
 With the help of Don Shula, the Bengals could not use the no-huddle the way they wanted during this game and were completely banned from using it in the Super Bowl.
 Of course, Marv Levy would then steal the Bengals offense for his own and proceed to lose four straight Super Bowls and somehow get elected to the hall of fame.

 Nicknamed “The Freezer Bowl”, the coldest game in NFL history was played on January 10th, 1982.
-Now, before we start on this game, I always hear people say that the Bengals won because of the cold.
-This is an utterly stupid comment to make when you realize that the Bengals went to San Diego two months before this and actually beat the Chargers even worse in 80-degree weather, 40-17.
-So if you think the Bengals won because of the weather, that would simply not be the case.
-The Bengals won because they were the superior team the entire year.
+Before we start this game, I always hear people say that the Bengals won because of the cold.
+This is an utterly stupid comment to make when you realize that the Bengals went to San Diego two months before this and beat the Chargers even worse in 80-degree weather, 40-17.
+So if you think the Bengals won because of the weather, that would not be the case.
+The Bengals won because they were the only team the entire year.

 The game was one of the few in NFL history in which the same team kicked off to begin both halves.
-Cincinnati won the toss and instead of receiving, elected to have the brutally cold wind at their backs to start the game, believing it would neutralize San Diego’s passing game and help the Bengals to build an early lead.
-The strategy paid off, as Cincinnati built a 10–0 lead in the first quarter.
-San Diego would score their only touchdown in the second, but gave up another score to the Bengals and trailed 17–7 at halftime.
-Accordingly, San Diego used its option at the beginning of the second half to receive the kickoff, resulting in Cincinnati kicking off to begin both halves—and in the same direction both times, using their second-half option to again begin the half with the wind at their backs.
+Instead of receiving, Cincinnati won the toss and elected to have the brutally cold wind at their backs to start the game, believing it would neutralize San Diego’s passing game and help the Bengals build an early lead.
+As Cincinnati built a 10–0 lead in the first quarter, the strategy paid off.
+San Diego would score their only touchdown in the second but gave up another score to the Bengals and trailed 17–7 at halftime.
+Accordingly, San Diego used its option at the beginning of the second half to receive the kickoff, resulting in Cincinnati kicking off to begin both halves—and in the same direction both times, using their second-half option again to start the half with the wind at their backs.
 The Bengals put the game away in the 4th quarter when QB Ken Anderson threw a TD pass to tight end M.L.Harris for the final score of a 27-7 win.